yogsototh/krambook/README.md

     x*x
     end.join(" : ") %%%

+These transformations will occur on the markdown file before it is transformed in LaTeX.

+You can also declare macro that will be processed after the file was transformed in LaTeX.

+    LLL macroname LLL a \LaTeX macro value LLL

-In markdown, you simply write %macroname, and it will be transformed correctly in your pdf.
+In markdown, you simply write %macroname or %code and it will be transformed correctly in your pdf.

 # Install